 Thanks to the achievements of the business-friendly reforms carried out since 2017, France is back in the European game in terms of taxing capital and labour.
-In 2022, the unemployment rate continued the fall that began in 2016 and fell by 0.6 point over the year, reaching its lowest level since 1982 (7.1%) in the first quarter of 2023.
-Since 2017, 300 factories have opened and 100,000 industrial jobs have been created.
-The French economy has shown itself to be resilient in both 2022 and 2023, and growth forecasts remain solid for 2024 (1.3% according to the IMF).
+In 2023, the unemployment rate continued the fall that began in 2016, reaching in the third quarter one of its lowest levels (7.4%) since 1982.
+Since 2017, 300 factories have opened and 100,000 industrial jobs have been created1.
+The French economy has shown itself to be resilient in both 2022 and 2023, and growth forecasts remain positive for 2024 (1.0%, IMF).

-For the fourth year running, France has topped the European ranking of destinations for foreign investment projects in Europe (EY 2023 Survey).
-France's attractiveness is based in particular on a policy of encouraging innovation, on skills that are in demand, and increasingly on the availability of low-carbon energy.
+According to the last EY surveys, France has topped the European ranking of destinations for foreign investment projects in Europe.
+France's attractiveness is based in particular on a policy of encouraging innovation, on skills that are in demand, and low-carbon energy.